Monday's storms bring damage and record rain to some, nothing for others

 A cluster of thunderstorms Monday brought wind damage, flooding and even record rainfall to parts of the area.

-Heavy rain brought the biggest impacts to the region.
-In Egg Harbor Township, multiple vehicles were trapped in flood waters around the intersection of Route 40 and English Creek Avenue near 8:00 p.m., when an intense thunderstorm was overhead.
+Heavy rain had the biggest impact on the region.
+In Egg Harbor Township, vehicles were trapped in flood waters near the Black Horse Pike and English Creek Avenue about 8 p.m., when an intense thunderstorm was overhead.

-Flash flood warnings were issued by the National Weather Service to highlight the potential for damage to life and property from this rain.
+Flash flood warnings were issued by the National Weather Service to highlight the potential for damage to life and property from the rain.

-It was that rain, along with a thunderstorm that passed in the 3 p.m. that brought a daily rainfall record to Atlantic City International Airport.
-3.15 inches of rain fell Monday, July 25, more than doubling the previous July 25 record of 1.27 inches, set back in 1975.
+It was that rain, along with a thunderstorm that passed in the 3 p.m. hour, that brought a daily rainfall record to Atlantic City International Airport.
+A total of 3.15 inches of rain fell Monday, more than doubling the previous July 25 record of 1.27 inches, set in 1975.

 People are also reading…